Frequently Asked Questions

 d.
 The policy and procedure manual must be available on site for review.

 e.
-The on-site reviewer must be able to observe each type of examination on the day of the visit (patient consent required).
-Site visits will be collaboratively scheduled, so that each modality performed at the site, has scheduled patients on the day of the site visit.
+The on-site reviewer must be able to observe an examination on the day of the visit (patient consent required).
+Site visits will be collaboratively scheduled, so that specific modalities performed at the site have scheduled patients on the day of the site visit.

 f.
 Case studies (images and accompanying reports) must be available on location for each modality performed at your facility for the on-site reviewer.

-12. Does IQMH provide a pre-evaluation assessment for site visits?
+11. Does Accreditation Canada provide a pre-evaluation assessment for site visits?

-Two EQI Program echocardiography sonographers will conduct the site Visit.
-Site visits to secondary facilities may require only one reviewer.
+One EQI Program echocardiography sonographer assessor will conduct the site Visit.
+Site visits to secondary facilities may require additional reviewers.

 The length of a site visit will depend on the size of the facility and the number of modalities to be reviewed.
 Smaller facilities may take one day, whereas a large academic facility may take several days.

 All echocardiographic examinations must occur in a physical space dedicated to the practice of echocardiography.
-This may be present in some long-term care homes, nursing homes or retirement residences.
+A dedicated space may be allocated in some long-term care homes, nursing homes or retirement residences.

 Echocardiographic examinations that occur in private patient rooms or residences where the physical environment is changing, do not align to the Standards and will not be reviewed by the EQI Program.